Allocation

 We can then first solve an allocation optimization for the primary network, that calculates how to optimally divide the available water to each subnetwork.
 With this allocated amount for a subnetwork, we can optimize how to divide this water within the subnetwork to the demand nodes.

 Subnetworks are defined by grouping nodes that share the same subnetwork ID in the Node table.
 The primary network needs to be assigned with subnetwork ID 1.
 This will always represent the main water system.
+Below is an example of a primary network with multiple subnetworks.

 Secondary networks:

-- Can only connect to the primary network via Pump or Outlet nodes
+• Can only connect to the primary network via Pump or Outlet nodes

-- Cannot connect directly to other secondary networks
+• Cannot connect directly to other secondary networks

-- The demand of a subnetwork to the primary network is the sum of all unmet demands within the subnetwork
+• The demand of a subnetwork to the primary network is the sum of all unmet demands within the subnetwork

-For each subnetwork, a linear optimization problem is formulated .
+For each subnetwork, a linear optimization problem is formulated.

 1.2 Mathematical formulation